brown-mpa-datasci/brown-mpa-datasci.github.io/src/foundations/vars-and-types.md

 print(my_vect)
 ```

 The `vector` type turns out to be one of the most fundamental in the R language.
 We will see vectors appear very often.
-Vectors can contain any type of objects, but a given vector in R will only contain a single type.[^6]
+Vectors can contain any type of objects, but a given vector in R will only contain a single type.

 Accessing elements of a vector can be done using the square bracket notation seen below.